tasharen/tnet/Assets/TNet/ReadMe - 1.9.0b.txt

 - NEW: Added a DataNode tree-like data structure that's capable of serializing both to binary and to text format.
 - NEW: AutoSync can now be set to only sync when new players join.
 - NEW: Added support for multiple network interfaces (Hamachi etc).
-- NEW: You can now send all serializable types via RFC parameters.
-- NEW: Added a class capable of hierarchical serialization.
 - NEW: Added a bunch of serialization extension methods to BinaryWriter.
 - NEW: TNet will now show the inner exception when an RFC fails.
 - FIX: Better handling of mis-matched protocol IDs.